HTMS Krabi: Construction

 The contract for the construction of Krabi was signed in June 2009, and construction began in August 2010.
 Krabi was launched on 3 December 2011 in a ceremony attended by Princess Maha Chakri Sirindhorn.
-After launch, she began outfitting, and is expected to enter service in 2013.
+After launch, she began outfitting, and entered service in 2013.
 The Thai Navy plans to use Krabi to patrol Thailand's Economic Exclusion Zone (EEZ), as well as for fishery and natural resource protection and disaster relief.

 Krabi is 91 meters in length, and carries an Oto Melara 76 mm main gun and two MSI 30mm secondary guns for primary defense, as well as machine guns.
 It is able to operate an AgustaWestland AW139 helicopter flying from a 20 m flight deck.
 Her top speed is expected to be over 25 kn, and she is powered by two MAN 16v 28/33D diesel engines, making about 7.2 MW.
 She is equipped with a Thales Variant surveillance radar, a Thales Lirod Mk2 fire control radar and the Thales Tacticos combat management system.

 Operational history

 In October 2013 Krabi participated in the International Fleet Review 2013 in Sydney, Australia.
 In May 2016 the Royal Thai Navy said it is planning to deploy its new H145M helicopters from HTMS Krabi in service with 202 Squadron.

+HTMS Krabi participated at the International Fleet Review 2026 held at Visakapatanam in India in February 2026.